deleonab/Automating-Infrastructure-with-Terraform2/extras.md

 -- You cannot call the AWS STS GetFederationToken or GetSessionToken API operations.

 ### ROLE POLICY
 IAM Roles manage who has access to your AWS resources, whereas IAM policies control their permissions.
 A Role with no Policy attached to it won't have to access any AWS resources.
+The difference between IAM roles and policies in AWS is that a role is a type of IAM identity that can be authenticated and authorized to utilize an AWS resource, whereas a policy defines the permissions of the IAM identity.